GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

    Cloud Spanner nodes on a given region / multi-region.
 It can take up to 1 business day.
 Although it depends on workload, asking for 100 nodes quota for a performance test can be reasonable.

-# 3. Creating Cloud Spanner schema
+## Creating a Cloud Spanner schema

 Assuming you are migrating an existing application from a common RDBMS database(s) like MySQL, Postgresql, SQL Server or Oracle etc. You will need to keep in